Torranee Ni Nee Krai Krong: Plot

 The story is about Athit and Darunee.
 Athit is an agriculture graduate.
 Instead of working as a government employee, he decides to do farming.
 So, his father sent him to work at his grandmother’s farm.
 Grandmother Daeng welcomed him because all her children do not want to do farming and left the land.
 Athit works hard and soon he becomes Daeng’s favorite grandchildren.
-Living in this land, not only hard work, but Athit has to deal with problems from Darunee, a high-school girl who is an adopted child of Daeng.
+Living in this land, not only hard work, but Athit has to deal with problems from Darunee, a high-school girl who is an adopted sister of Daeng.
 Darunee is afraid that he will steal love from Daeng.
 Years later, Daeng passes away.
 In the will, she assigned Athit to take care of her property and be Darunee’s guardian.

 Darunee is growing up and she started to understand Athit more.
 She knows that he puts a lot of effort to develop the land.
 They help each other to solve the problems on the farm.
 The relationship between them is getting better.
 However, the story does not end easily.
 They both do not know what their hearts need.